Productivity

 The study mathematically shows that an Operational Excellence program is required in order to build an effective quality control system.
 It has revealed a clear mathematical correlation between the level of implementation of OPEX enablers and the overall effectiveness of the Quality Control Lab.
 It has also highlighted the need for a specific approach: Where low-performing labs seem to be operating in silos when it comes to Operational Excellence, high-performing labs have opted for a vision-oriented approach focused on building a coherent and comprehensive system on the initiative of a supportive management team.

-The gap in efficiency between low-performing and high-performing labs shows how strategic it is to craft a coordinated approach to Operational Excellence.
 A holistic approach can be the difference between incremental changes with limited impact only further demoralizing the whole organization and meaningful sustained improvements providing a sense of purpose and progress.

 Article written by Guillaume Bevilacqua in collaboration with Catherine Converset.